UT coronavirus info and updates

 - If you have a question about the organisation of studies, submit it here.

 Organisation of work

-- Until 28 March 2021, everyone whose duties allow that should work from home.
+- Everyone whose duties allow that should work from home.
 Heads of units and employees will cooperate to find solutions that consider the interests of both the university and the employee and ensure a safe working environment for all.